 - Images must be of professional quality with good lighting.
 (These are the images that will represent your work online.
 “Professional quality” can mean actual professional images, or phone photos if they look professional!)

 - Images and supporting documents must be uploaded directly to the form below.
 The form does not support video files.
-If submitting video/new media work, please attach a still image from each work, then include links to the videos online in the “Notes” field in the form.
+If submitting video/new media work, please attach a still image from each work, then include links to the videos online in the artwork field for each piece, in the form.

 - Artwork does not have to be for sale.
 For work that is for sale, Young Space will handle all sales and related communication.
 Any sales inquiries made directly to the artist during the course of the exhibition must be directed to Kate Mothes.
 Work cannot be simultaneously available or publicized for sale elsewhere during the exhibition unless an agreement has been reached between Young Space, the artist, and the gallery to that effect.
 If the work is currently consigned with another gallery, please be sure there are no conflicts of interest and that the gallery is open to cooperation, especially if the work is exhibited elsewhere during the dates that it is on view with Young Space (physically or online).
 Work will not be included if it is unavailable for sale because it is “on hold” for future sale, ie. an art fair application.
 If work is exhibition or publicized for sale elsewhere during the course of the exhibition and this has not been disclosed, Young Space maintains the right to remove the work from the presentation at any time.